Acciaio per recipienti a pressione EN 13CrMo4-5: Proprietà, Usi & Guida alla produzione

 Caso di studio 1: North Sea Offshore Boiler (Norway)

-5. EN 13CrMo4-5 vs. Altri materiali
+5. EN 13CrMo4-5 vs. Other Materials

 How does EN 13CrMo4-5 compare to other pressure vessel steels?

-MaterialeSimilarities to EN 13CrMo4-5Differenze chiaveMeglio per
+MaterialeSimilarities to EN 13CrMo4-5Differenze chiaveIdeale per

-EN P355GHEN pressure vessel steelNo alloying; poor creep/corrosion resistance; più economicoInland medium-heat projects (≤ 450 ° C.)
+EN P355GHEN pressure vessel steelNo alloying; poor creep/corrosion resistance; più economicoInland medium-heat projects (≤ 450 °C)

-SA387 Grade 11Alloy steel for high tempsHigher molybdenum (0.90–1,10%); better creep; worse corrosion; 15% pricierInland ultra-high-heat projects (>600 °C)
+SA387 Grade 11Alloy steel for high tempsHigher molybdenum (0.90–1.10%); better creep; worse corrosion; 15% pricierInland ultra-high-heat projects (>600 °C)

 Yigu Technology’s Perspective on EN 13CrMo4-5